tensorflow/tensorflow/tensorflow/lite/micro/examples/micro_speech/README.md

     ```
     mbed compile --target K66F --toolchain GCC_ARM --profile release
     ```
-8. For some mbed compliers, you may get compile error in mbed_rtc_time.cpp.
+8. For some mbed compilers, you may get compile error in mbed_rtc_time.cpp.
     Go to `mbed-os/platform/mbed_rtc_time.h` and comment line 32 and line 37:

     ```